-Custom sublimated uniforms, fan gear and sports apparel is becoming more and more the norm.
-The reason people choose to sublimation printing, is because colors are unlimited, in fact you can even print a photograph!
+Custom sublimated uniforms, sublimated jerseys, fan gear and sports apparel is becoming more and more the norm.
+The reason people choose sublimation printing, is because colors are unlimited, in fact you can even print a photograph!
 The fabric we print on is always in stock and you can do small or large runs with consistency.

 DYE SUBLIMATION PRINTING PROCESS